-Residual differences between the τ -embedded event samples and the data in individual control distributions, related to the simulated part of the event, can be adjusted by p_T - and η -dependent correction factors for the efficiencies of the selection and isolation requirements on each corresponding lepton.
+Residual differences between the $\tau$ -embedded event samples and the data in individual control distributions, related to the simulated part of the event, can be adjusted by $p{\rm T}$ - and $\eta$ -dependent correction factors for the efficiencies of the selection and isolation requirements on each corresponding lepton.
 These correction factors map the efficiencies observed in the embedded event samples to the efficiencies observed in data.
-For electrons and muons they are obtained from a comparison of ee ($\mu\mu$) selected events on the e (μ)-embedded event samples with the same event selection on data, using the "tag-and-probe" method [14].
+For electrons and muons they are obtained from a comparison of ee ( $\mu\mu$ ) selected events on the e ( $\mu$ )-embedded event samples with the same event selection on data, using the "tag-and-probe" method [14].
 They are provided as individual correction factors for the lepton identification and isolation efficiency, and the corresponding leg of the triggers used in the target analyses.
 The estimate of the reconstruction efficiency is included in the identification efficiency.

-For the identification efficiency of the τ_h candidate, a global correction factor of 0.97 ± 0.02 is obtained from a likelihood fit to the yield of $Z \to \tau \tau$ events in the $\mu \tau_h$ final state in a control region.
-Figure 11 shows typical correction factors for the electron and muon identification and isolation efficiencies in the central region of the detector, as function of the p_T of the corresponding lepton.
+For the identification efficiency of the $\tau_h$ candidate, a global correction factor of $0.97 \pm 0.02$ is obtained from a likelihood fit to the yield of $Z \rightarrow \tau \tau$ events in the $\mu \tau_h$ final state in a control region.
+Figure 11 shows typical correction factors for the electron and muon identification and isolation efficiencies in the central region of the detector, as function of the $p{\rm T}$ of the corresponding lepton.
 Clear turn-on curves are visible for the muon isolation and the electron identification and isolation efficiencies.
-In each case, a plateau is reached for each efficiency above a p_T threshold of about 30 GeV, which is close to the 80% efficiency working point discussed in Section 3 for the electron identification, and close to unity otherwise.
+In each case, a plateau is reached for each efficiency above a $p{\rm T}$ threshold of about 30 GeV, which is close to the 80% efficiency working point discussed in section 3 for the electron identification, and close to unity otherwise.
 In general, the correction factors differ from the efficiencies observed in data by less than 5% in the relevant kinematic regions, and they are smaller for the embedded event samples than for the simulated ones.

-Figure 11: (Left column) muon and (right column) electron (upper row) identification and (lower row) isolation efficiencies as a function of the $p{\rm T}$ of the corresponding lepton in the central region of the detector.
+Figure 11.
+(Left column) muon and (right column) electron (upper row) identification and (lower row) isolation efficiencies as a function of the $p{\rm T}$ of the corresponding lepton in the central region of the detector.
 The black arrows indicate typical trigger thresholds of the target analyses.
-In the upper panel of each subfigure, the black dots correspond to the efficiencies obtained in data, the blue dots to the efficiencies obtained in the corresponding embedded event sample, and the red dots to the efficiencies obtained from the simulation.
+In the upper panel of each subfigure, the black dots correspond to the efficiencies obtained in data, the blue dots to the efficiencies obtained from the simulation.
 The lower panels show the ratios of the (blue) embedded event sample and (red) simulation, to the efficiency observed in data, which corresponds to the correction factors.